laminin/laminin.github.io/_posts/2015-07-31-how-to-set-up-your-blog-using-github-pages.md

  - github-pages
 ---

-I always wanted to create my own blog and publish it on any server, but i didnt know where to start?, how to start?.
+I have always wanted to create my own blog and publish it on any server, but i didnt know where to start?, how to start?.
 Recently i heard about *Jekyll* and *GitHub-Pages* then i gave it a try, it turned out very easy, hence i am writing  **How to setup your own blog using github pages and Jekyll**

 <ins>Step 1:</ins>
 Create a User or Organization site from [github-pages.](https://pages.github.com/) Do not use project site.